pyarmak/entrada-1x-docs/user/docs/scheduling/recurringevents.md

 #Recurring Events
 One feature of Entrada is the ability to schedule recurring events.
 The advantage of a recurring event is that you can simultaneously edit a variety of event characteristics including title, location, event type, associated faculty, event description, required preparation, objectives, etc. across multiple events.
 What you edit and for which events is entirely customizable.

-You can create recurring events indifferent configurations including a custom series or events that repeat daily, weekly, or monthly.
+You can create recurring events in different configurations including a custom series or events that repeat daily, weekly, or monthly.

-* For all of the above event types, navigate to Admin>Manage Events and click Add New Event to begin.
+* For all of the above event types, navigate to Admin>Manage Events and click 'Add New Event' to begin.
 * Select a Course, add a title, and provide a first event date.
 Next, follow the instructions for each specific recurring event type.

 #How to create a custom series of events